ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # Testing

+For unit tests,

-1. Install `pytest`
+1. Install `pytest` via `conda-forge`
-2. Run `pytest .`
+2. Run `pytest tests -m 'not integration'`

- We have an integration test (marked as `integration`) which ensures all the datasets are downloaded and can be transformed (not validated for correctness at this time).
-Otherwise, all tests have basic tests with mock data to illustrate how the DEM stitcher is working.
-The non-integration tests are as github actions via `pytest tests -m "not integration"`.
+ We also have a number integration test (marked as `integration` within pytest) to ensures all the DEM tile datasets can be downloaded and transformed successfully (though in most cases, correctness is not verified, that is the domain of the non-integration unit tests).
+Integration tests will quickly indicate if urls for DEM tiles are working correctly.
+Integration tests are not checked within the github actions currently.
+Additionally, to ensure the documentation of this repository, in the form of notebooks, utilize the correct functional API, we utilize `papermill`.
+Thus for integration tests please install `papermill` via:

+ 1. `mamba install -c conda forge papermill`
+ 2. `pytest tests -m 'integration'`

 # Contributing